- Our Services

 If you adopt or foster through the Division of Family and Children’s Services, the costs of medical exams and drug screens are typically paid by prospective parents, but these are reimbursable.

 If you work with a private agency, you may be charged fees.

-If you are new to the process, it is highly recommended that you attend orientation.
-During orientation, details of the requirements to foster and adopt are discussed.
+If you are new to the process, it is highly recommended that you attend an Information Session.
+During an Information Session, details of the requirements to foster and adopt are discussed.
 Families also receive additional information on the foster care and adoption programs and the approval process.

-For more information, and to register for orientation, please call 877-210-KIDS (5437).
+For more information, and to register for an Information Session, please call 877-210-KIDS (5437).
 You will be contacted by your county Division of Family and Children’s Services agency within 10 days to schedule an orientation.